diemastermonkey/dial-o-tron/README.md

 Try it at [my CodePen!](https://codepen.io/Unhacker/full/VwowxWL)

-Disclaimer: I know *nothing* about game design.
-I made this because I enjoy writing weird code.
+Disclaimer: I know *nothing* about game design; I made this because I enjoy writing weird code.

 This repository mostly exists to document how it works, before I forget.